-Again, Enugu Govt pulls down property used for kidnapping
+Again, Enugu govt pulls down property used for kidnapping

 “The prime suspect and his gang kidnapped the person and brought him here.
 He was rescued and his vehicle recovered.
 Some arms and ammunition were equally recovered.

-“I thank His Excellency, Dr. Peter Mbah, for his political will and demonstration of capacity in line with what he told Ndi Enugu that any house that harbours criminals or is used to aid criminality will be demolished.
+“I thank the governor, Dr. Peter Mbah, for his political will and demonstration of capacity in line with what he told Ndi Enugu that any house that harbours criminals or is used to aid criminality will be demolished.
 That is exactly what is happening here today and it is in line with the laws of Enugu State.

 “This is not the first house to be demolished in Enugu by this administration, neither is it the second nor the third.
 But this is the first one to be demolished in Nkanu West, and I know this is going to be a deterrent to other criminal elements.